 This program does not use MCSAP funds and is completely state funded.
-The commercial vehicle citation system, however, will benefit significantly from this program in several ways.
-It will allow enforcement personnel to have accurate and real time information regarding drivers and their license and registration status.
-The violation trend analysis table has historically been used to identify violations for targeted enforcement efforts.
-Below is the current violation trend analysis table. :
+The commercial vehicle citation system, however, will benefit significantly from this program.
+It will allow law enforcement personnel to have accurate and real time information regarding drivers and their license and registration status.
+FY 2021 update: Other benefits of this program include: